OfficeDev/office-js-docs-pr/docs/testing/testing-and-troubleshooting.md

 ## Outlook add-in doesn't work correctly

-If an Outlook add-in running on Windows, and [using Internet Explorer](../concepts/browsers-used-by-office-web-add-ins.md), is not working correctly, try turning on script debugging in Internet Explorer.
+If an Outlook add-in running on Windows and [using Internet Explorer](../concepts/browsers-used-by-office-web-add-ins.md) is not working correctly, try turning on script debugging in Internet Explorer.

 - Go to Tools >  **Internet Options** > **Advanced**.